jeanmadao/hexcess/README.md

 > hexcess is still in its early phase, therefore a lot of features are missing
 > for now.
 Please keep that in mind when using Hexcess!

-hexcess is a (yet another) Ncurses-based hex viewer, and soon editor as well.
+hexcess is a (yet another) Ncurses-based hex viewer and editor as well.
 It supports basics VIM keybindings for navigating through the hexdump more easily, more will be supported soon.